-Title IX:
+Title IX

-Title IX Investigators: Angie Logan-Pope, angie.loganpope@howard.edu, and Caitlin G. Myron, caitlin.myron@howard.edu, Contact: (202) 806-2573 or 202-806-2550
+Title IX Investigators: Angie Logan-Pope Email: angie.loganpope@howard.edu

+Contact: (202) 806-2573 or 202-806-2550

 Investigates and ensures Title IX Compliance and implementation of university policies and procedures

 Bystander Intervention

 During bystander education, the focus is on understanding safe and positive options regarding how to respond to incidents involving interpersonal violence; that may be carried out by an individual with the goal of preventing harm or intervening when there is a risk of dating violence, domestic violence, sexual assault, or stalking.
 Bystander intervention includes recognizing situations that present the potential for harm; understanding institutional structures and cultural conditions that facilitate violence, overcoming barriers to intervening, identifying safe and effective intervention options, and taking actions to intervene.